linode/docs/docs/platform/how-to-build-your-infrastructure-using-terraform-and-linode.md

 The possibilities of modules are endless.
 You can use several modules at once, you can mix the use of modules with traditional `resource` definitions, or you can even call modules from remote sources.
 For more information read the Terraform [modules documentation](https://www.terraform.io/docs/modules/index.html).

 ## Server Configuration

-Server configuration is beyond the scope of this guide, but it is worth mentioning that Terraform offers many ways to set up your Linode:
+Terraform offers many ways to set up and provision your Linode:

 * Using custom scripts, which can be included on configuration file itself or called from a local or remote file.
 * Using specialized software tools integrated with Terraform like Chef or Puppet.